Alexi ~ Impatience of a Young Man in Moscow

 All centres on me.

-That’s how I expect it
+That’s not how I expect it

 for I am born into privilege.